Saje-Senior/Telegram-Chat-Forwording-MT4-Copytrader/README.md

 Next you will need to update either the single_chat.py (line 66 & line 67) or multiple_chat.py (line 78 & 79) file with your source chat/s id and destination id.

-You can then head to https://dashboard.render.com/ (create an account) New > web service
+You can then head to https://dashboard.render.com/ (create an account) New > web service.

-Upload files to github and create a repository then link it to render and change root directory to ./Telegram-Chat-Forwording-MT4-Copytrader and
+Upload files to github and create a repository then link it to render and change root directory to ./Telegram-Chat-Forwording-MT4-Copytrader.

 Build command to pip install -r requirements.txt